Exotic Ideals in Free Transformation Group $C^*$-Algebras: Preliminaries

-Returning to our context, there is no exotic ideal in $C(X)\rtimes_r\Gamma$.
-This follows from Theorem~\ref{!norm}, Facts~\ref{ufact}(c) below and the fact that $E_r$ is always faithful.
-Also, there is no exotic ideal when $\Gamma$ is amenable. \end{enumerate} \end{remark}
+Returning to the context of free transformation groups, there is no exotic ideal in $C(X)\rtimes_r\Gamma$.
+This follows from \cite[Theorem 1]{ArchboldSpielbergToFrAcIdDiC*DySy}, but it can also be deduced from Corollary~\ref{free facts}(f) below and the fact that $E_r$ is always faithful.
+Regarding $C(X)\rtimes_r\Gamma$ as the reduced \cstaralg\ of the transformation groupoid associated to $(X,\Gamma,\alpha)$, this fact may further be obtained from~\cite[Theorem~4.4]{ExelNoHaEtGp}.
+Also, there is no exotic ideal when $\Gamma$ is amenable, since $C(X)\rtimes_\eta\Gamma = C(X)\rtimes_r\Gamma$ in that case.

 Represented free transformation groups are examples of regular inclusions.
-We pause to establish some conventions and notation.
+We pause to establish some conventions and notation which will be useful in the sequel.

-When $\A\subseteq \B$ is an inclusion of unital \cstaralg s, we will always assume that they have the same unit.
-When this occurs, we simply say that $(\B,\A)$ is an \textit{inclusion} (we write the larger \cstaralg\ first). \begin{definition} Let $(\B,\A)$ be an inclusion. \begin{enumerate} \item A \textit{normalizer of $\A$} is an element of the set, Then $\N(\B,\A)$ is a $*$-semigroup and the linear span of $\N(\B,\A)$ is a $*$-algebra. \item An \textit{intertwiner} is an element $v\in \B$ such that $v\A= \A v$; we use $\INT(\B,\A)$ for the set of all intertwiners.